jcanseco/.dotfiles.old/README.md

 * [Oh-My-Zsh](https://github.com/robbyrussell/oh-my-zsh)

-   Ensure to update the oh-my-zsh path in `.zshrc`.
+   Ensure the path to the oh-my-zsh installation in `.zshrc` is correct.

 ### Tmux